-Assuming that a quorum is present, the nine persons receiving the largest number of "for" votes of our common stock present in person or by proxy at the meeting and entitled to vote (a plurality) will be elected directors.
+Assuming that a quorum is present, the ten persons receiving the largest number of "for" votes of our common stock present in person or by proxy at the meeting and entitled to vote (a plurality) will be elected directors.
 Stockholders do not have the right to cumulate their votes in the election of directors.
 We have adopted a majority voting policy as part of our Corporate Governance Guidelines.
 The majority voting policy is applicable solely to uncontested elections, which are those elections in which the number of nominees for election is less than or equal to the number of directors to be elected.
 Under the majority voting policy, any nominee for director who receives more "withheld" votes than "for" votes in an uncontested election must submit a written offer to resign as director.
 Any such resignation will be reviewed by the Nominating and Corporate Governance Committee and, within 90 days after the election, the independent members of our Board of Directors will determine whether to accept, reject or take other appropriate action with respect to, the resignation, in furtherance of the best interests of TherapeuticsMD and our stockholders.

-Assuming that a quorum is present, the affirmative vote of a majority of shares of common stock outstanding on the record date will be required to approve an amendment to our Amended and Restated Articles of Incorporation, as amended, to increase the number of authorized shares of common stock, \$0.001 par value per share, from 350,000,000 shares to 600,000,000 shares, or the Charter Amendment, and the affirmative vote of a majority of the shares of common stock entitled to vote on the matter and represented either in person or by proxy will be required to approve the TherapeuticsMD, Inc. 2020 Employee Stock Purchase Plan, or the Purchase Plan, and ratify the appointment of Grant Thornton as the independent auditor of our company for the fiscal year ending December 31, 2020.
-The advisory vote on the compensation of our named executive officers for the fiscal year ended December 31, 2019 ("say-on-pay") is non-binding, but our Board of Directors and the Compensation Committee of our Board of Directors, or the Compensation Committee, will consider the input of stockholders based on whether a majority of shares entitled to vote on the matter and represented either in person or by proxy vote for the say-on-pay proposal.
+Assuming that a quorum is present, the affirmative vote of a majority of shares of common stock outstanding on the record date will be required to approve an amendment to our Amended and Restated Articles of Incorporation, as amended, to increase the number of authorized shares of common stock, \$0.001 par value per share, from 350,000,000 shares to 600,000,000 shares (the "Charter Amendment") and the affirmative vote of a majority of the shares of common stock entitled to vote on the matter and represented either in person or by proxy will be required to ratify the appointment of Grant Thornton as the independent auditor of our company for the fiscal year ending December 31, 2020.
+The advisory vote on the compensation of our named executive officers for the fiscal year ended December 31, 2019 ("say-on-pay") is non-binding, but our Board of Directors and the Compensation Committee, will consider the input of stockholders based on whether a majority of shares entitled to vote on the matter and represented either in person or by proposal.